 A historical background

-After years of attempts and hard work, the great Egyptologist, Auguste Mariette, was paramount in the opening Museum Of Egyptian Antiquities, located in the famous Tahrir Square, when it opened to the public on November 15th, 1902.
+After years of attempts and hard work, the great Egyptologist Auguste Mariette was paramount in opening the Museum Of Egyptian Antiquities, located in the famous Tahrir Square, when it opened to the public on November 15th, 1902.

 About the Museum of Egyptian Antiquities

-Situated in front of the main entrance of the Museum Of Egyptian Antiquities is a small artificial lake surrounded by the lotus and the papyrus plants, the most revered plants to the ancient Egyptians.
+Situated in front of the main entrance of the Museum Of Egyptian Antiquities is a small artificial lake surrounded by the lotus and the papyrus plants, the most revered plants of the ancient Egyptians.

 The sections of the Museum of Egyptian Antiquities

-The Museum Of Egyptian Antiquities, located in Tahrir Square in Cairo, is considered to be the largest museum in the entire world.
+The Museum Of Egyptian Antiquities, located in Tahrir Square in Cairo, is considered the largest museum in the world.
 With so many exhibits put on display in the Egyptian Museum, and even double the number of exhibits kept in storage rooms, the guests would take days to view everything in the Museum Of Egyptian Antiquities.

 The Narmer Plate

 The name of King Menes is inscribed on the two sides of the plate.
-King Menes is portrayed on one side of the plate wearing his long white crown and seems to be about to beat a war prisoner with his bare hands
+King Menes is portrayed on one side of the plate wearing his long white crown and seems to be about to beat a war prisoner with his bare hands.

 The Displays of the Old Kingdom